Webcam Setup Guide

 Step 1: Choose Your Webcam

-- • Razer Kiyo
+- • Razer Kiyo Pro: 1080p/60fps, HDR, excellent low-light

-- • Better quality = better recognition
+- • Better low-light = better dice recognition

 Step 2: Mount Your Webcam